 Clearly, both long form and short form pages have their own merits.
 The thing you need to decide is which type of page fits your offer best.
 To do that, consider the following factors when designing the length of your post-click landing page.

 The price of your offer is directly proportional to the length of the post-click landing page.
-That is, the more expensive the offer, the more copy is required to explain why it’s a good idea for visitors to convert on your form.
+The more expensive the offer, the more copy you need to explain why visitors should convert.

 If what you’re offering is a free case study, go with a short form post-click landing page, like UserVoice does: